jimburton/sudoku/README.md

-# CI505 Assignment: Sudoku
+# Sudoku lab assignment

 Adapted with permission from http://www.cse.chalmers.se/edu/course/TDA555.

-In this assignment you will design a Haskell program that will be used to solve *Sudoku*, the well-known logical puzzle from Japan.
+In this assignment you will design a Haskell program that will be able to solve *Sudoku*, the well-known logical puzzle from Japan.

 First, download a copy of this repository.
 You will do your work in the file `src/Sudoku.hs` and the repository also includes other useful